The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

-The full transition amplitude for the $nn \to pp\,(ee)$ process is not separable to the hadronic and leptonic amplitudes as in the two-neutrino process given the presence of a neutrino that propagates between the two weak currents.
-Nonetheless, the contribution from final-state electrons (as well as constants proportional to $G_F$ and $V_{ud}$) can still be separated from a hadronic amplitude that includes the hadronic matrix element that is convoluted by the neutrino propagator.
-This latter contribution is what one would evaluate in lattice QCD and match to nuclear EFTs.
+The full transition amplitude for the $nn \to pp\,(ee)$ process is not separable to the hadronic and leptonic amplitudes given the presence of a neutrino that propagates between the two weak currents.
+Nonetheless, the contribution from final-state electrons (as well as constants proportional to $G_F$ and $V_{ud}$) can still be separated from a hadronic amplitude that includes the hadronic matrix element convoluted by the neutrino propagator.
+This latter contribution is what one would evaluate in LQCD and match to nuclear EFTs.
 We assume a simple kinematic in which the total three-momenta of the system is zero, and the electrons are at rest, each having energy $E_1=E_2=m_e$, where $m_e$ is the electron's mass.
-Furthermore, at the LO in the EFT, two further simplifications arise: i) only s-wave interactions of the nucleons contrinue, ii) the amplitude only receives contributions from a static neutrino potential, and contributions from the small non-zero neutrino mass in the denominator of the neutrino propagator, as well as radiative neutrinos, can be ignored.
-The mixed hadronic-leptonic amplitude can then be written as

-$\mathcal{M}^{(\rm{Ext.})}_{nn\to pp}$ denotes contributions in which the neutrino propagates between two external nucleons.
-These will not matter for matching to the lattice-QCD matrix element.
-On the other hand, $\mathcal{M}^{(\rm{Int.})}_{nn\to pp}$ denotes contributions in which the neutrino propagates between two nucleons dressed by strong interactions on both sides.
-This amplitude depends upon the short-distance LEC $g_{\nu}^{NN}$ through:
+Furthermore, at LO in the EFT, two further simplifications arise: i) only s-wave interactions of the nucleons contribute, ii) the amplitude receives contributions from a static neutrino potential only, and contributions from the small non-zero neutrino mass in the denominator of the neutrino propagator, as well as radiative neutrinos, can be ignored.
+The mixed hadronic-leptonic amplitude can then be written as $\mathcal{M}_{nn\to pp} \equiv \mathcal{M}^{(\rm{Ext.})}_{nn\to pp}+\mathcal{M}^{(\rm{Int.})}_{nn\to pp}$. $\mathcal{M}^{(\rm{Ext.})}_{nn\to pp}$ denotes contributions in which the neutrino propagates between two external nucleons, see Fig.~\ref{fig:diagrams}.
+On the other hand, $\mathcal{M}^{(\rm{Int.})}_{nn\to pp}$ denotes contributions in which the neutrino propagates between two nucleons dressed by strong interactions on both sides, as shown in Fig.~\ref{fig:diagrams}.
+It is this amplitude that depends upon the short-distance LEC $g_{\nu}^{NN}$ through:

+and will be the subject of matching to LQCD.
 Here, $E_i$ and $E_f$ denote the energy of the incoming two-neutron state and the outgoing two-proton state, respectively. $\mathcal{M}$ is the LO strong-interaction scattering amplitude of the isotriplet channel,